 I use my iPhone to record interviews.
 I also regularly record songs that my band is working on at practice.
-The iPhone’s native Voice Memo app works great for simple access to the features I need.
+The iPhone’s native Voice Memos app works great for simple access to the features I need.
 Of course, after recording something, I certainly don’t want to delete the memo.
 But I also don’t want to keep it on my device, taking up space.
 Instead, I sync the memo with iTunes or email it to myself so I can store it and remove it from my iPhone.

-Transfer voice memos via email
+Transfer voice memos with the Share sheet

-How to sync voice memos with iTunes
+Sync your voice memos with iTunes

 Exporting voice memos to your computer is a lot simpler than you may realize.
 It requires you to connect your iPhone to iTunes.
 There is not much more after that.
-In the few steps listed below, we will show you how import voice memos into iTunes.
+In the few steps listed below, we will show you how to import voice memos into iTunes.
 Note that the process is exactly the same whether you own a Windows PC or a Mac.

 WARNING: Although very simple, using iTunes to import your voice memos can mess up your iTunes library.
 This post assumes that you are connecting your iPhone to your own iTunes library and that you sync your music between iTunes and your iPhone.
 The risk is that if you have songs on your iPhone, but none in your iTunes library, the syncing process might overwrite what’s on your iPhone.
 That means it could potentially delete the music on your iPhone.
 You have to be very careful and be sure the music that’s on iTunes is the music you want on your iPhone.
 If no, and regardless of the situation, it is a much better solution to simply email the voice memos to yourself to save them to your computer as described above.

-Step 1: Connect your iPhone to your computer.
+1) Connect your iPhone to your computer.

-Step 2: Open iTunes on your computer and select your device in the top header (the icon that looks like an iPhone).
+2) Open iTunes on your computer and select your device in the top header (the icon that looks like an iPhone).

-Step 4: Select “Sync Music” and then select “Include voice memos.”
+4) Select Sync Music and then select Include voice memos.
 This setting will extract your voice memos and load them into iTunes.

-Step 5: Click “Apply in the bottom right corner of iTunes. iTunes will then sync with your iPhone and download your voice memos to your computer.
+5) Click Apply in the bottom right corner of iTunes. iTunes will then sync with your iPhone and download your voice memos to your computer.

-How to find voice memos in iTunes
+How to find your voice memos in iTunes

-Once you’ve synced your voice memos with iTunes, they will be added as a specific category called, “Voice Memos.”
+Once you’ve synced your voice memos with iTunes, they will be added as a specific category called Voice Memos.